kylemicros/spring-security-sample/README.md

 ``` sh
  mvn spring-boot:run
 ```
+That's it!
+Now, test the API endpoints on any API testing software such as Postman.
 > [!WARNING]
 > This application is subject to change as this will be adapted for future changes (e.g., upgrading to a higher Spring Boot, Spring, JDK, and/or Maven versions)
 In addition, this project aims to simplify the development of future projects that will utilize Spring Security and JWT.
 Thus, reducing the development time and focus more on the features of the project and other implementations and/or integrations.